lexedata/lexedata/Manual.md

 ## 3. Importing data (lexedata.importer)

 ### 3.1 Importing a lexical dataset to CLDF from excel
-Lexedata has two ways of creating a lexical dataset from raw data depending on the format the raw data are in ("long" or "matrix").
+Lexedata has different ways of creating a lexical dataset from raw data depending on the format the raw data are in ("long format", "matrix", "interleaved").
-The "long" format assumes that every field in CLDF is a different column in your spreadsheet, and that each sheet of your spreadsheet is a different language.
+The "long format" assumes that every field in CLDF is a different column in your spreadsheet, and that each sheet of your spreadsheet is a different language.
 In other words, it assumes that you have a wordlist per language.
 The "matrix" format assumes that your spreadsheet is a comparative wordlist with different languages as different columns.
-You may have different kind of information in each cell (e.g. forms and translations), as long as they are machine readable.
+You may have different kinds of information in each cell (e.g. forms and translations), as long as they are machine readable.
+The "interleaved" format assumes that you have alternating rows of data and cognate coding.
+It is similar to the "matrix" format, with the addition that under every row there is an extra row with numerical codes representing cognate classes.

 #### 3.1.1 Importing a lexical dataset using the "long" format
 In order to import a lexical dataset in a "long" excel format you use the following command.